 The Commercial Realty Watch is now published on a quarterly basis.
-The next quarterly edition will be released at the beginning of April 2018, covering the first quarter of 2018.
+The next quarterly edition will be released at the beginning of January 2019, covering the fourth quarter of 2018.
 The TREB Commercial Division will continue to issue a monthly press release containing summary statistics for commercial lease and sales transactions through the TorontoMLS® system.

-January 4, 2018 -- Toronto Real Estate Board President Tim Syrianos announced commercial leasing and sales statistics reported through TREB's MLS® System for the fourth quarter of 2017.
+October 5, 2018 -- Toronto Real Estate Board President Garry Bhaura announced commercial leasing and sales statistics reported through TREB's MLS® System during the third quarter of 2018.

 In conjunction with TREB's redistricting project, historical data may be subject to revision moving forward.
 This could temporarily impact per cent change comparisons to data from previous years.